Category Archives: 2022 Films

 Grade: B+

-Death on the Nile (2022) is a modern remake of the 1978 thriller of the same name which in turn is based on the famous 1937 novel by Agatha Christie, one of many stories the author wrote.
-I love a good whodunit and the fact that I already knew the outcome from seeing the original film did not lessen the entertainment and suspense that befell me.
+Death on the Nile (2022) is a modern remake of the 1978 thriller of the same name, which in turn is based on Agatha Christie’s famous 1937 novel, one of many stories the author wrote.

-As the suspects are locked in a boat bar one character boldly announces that the murderer is in this room and will be unmasked.
+As the suspects are locked in a boat, bar one character boldly announces that the murderer is in this room and will be unmasked.

-Death on the Nile is a meat and potatoes offering peppered with glamour.
+Death on the Nile is a meat-and-potatoes offering peppered with glamour.

-Similar to the remake of Murder on the Orient Express (2017) Hercule Poirot (Kenneth Branagh) is once again enshrouded by mysterious folks with money to burn and secrets to hide.
-One of them has murdered a wealthy young heiress with her own set of secrets and Poirot must quiz and entrap the perpetrators aboard a sailing vessel.
+Similar to the remake of Murder on the Orient Express (2017), Hercule Poirot (Kenneth Branagh) is once again enshrouded by mysterious folks with money to burn and secrets to hide.
+One of them has murdered a wealthy young heiress with her own set of secrets, and Poirot must quiz and entrap the perpetrators aboard a sailing vessel.

 Or could there be more than one murderer?

-The setting of mystical Egypt and the luminous Nile river in northern Africa puts the players amid gorgeous locales.
+The setting of mystical Egypt and the luminous Nile River in northern Africa puts the players amid gorgeous locales.
 This only enhances the juiciness and the appetite for a good, solid murder mystery.

 It turns out that almost everyone aboard has a reason to want her dead.
 Naturally.